 |For Redo CTRL+Y||This is going to reverse your last Undo action.
 You just need to press CTRL+Y.

-You can reverse not just one but more than one action that has been undone by you.
+Reverse not just one but more than one action that has undone by you.

-Key once you have used the Undo command.
+Key once you have use the Undo command.

 Place the cursor anywhere in the text editor and then press CTRL+A.

 In order to view the text editor in the full-screen mode.
 The shortcut key is F11.
 Press the F11.

 A Quick Recap of Undo & Redo Shortcut Keys in Excel: